 Beginning/Hook: Emma's cell phone goes off in class.
 It's the stalker.
 She's terrified.
 Marco asks her what's wrong, and she lies.

 Inc Inc: Emma finally screws up her courage and tells her parents…but they blow her off.
+Or even worse, they start teasing her about him.

 2nd Thoughts: Should she tell Marco?
 If she does, things could get very bad.
 But then the stalker starts threatening her friends…